Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 and $B$ is a standard Brownian bridge on $[0,1]$.
-The distribution of $\gamma(P,Q)$ is Gaussian if $\ell(F=G)=0$. \end{theorem} The case $p>1$ in Theorem \ref{1dCLT} is Theorem 2.1 (ii) in \cite{CLTonedimensional}.
-To our knowledge, the case $p=1$ in this generality is new.
-A proof is given in the supplementary material, including the fact that \eqref{def_G_PQ} defines indeed a probability distribution.
-This is clear under the additional assumption
+Furthermore, the distribution of $\gamma(P,Q)$ is Gaussian if $\ell(F=G)=0$. \end{enumerate} \end{theorem} } The case $p>1$ in Theorem \ref{1dCLT} is Theorem 2.1 (ii) in \cite{CLTonedimensional}. { The case $p=1$ and $P=Q$ was considered in \cite{delBarrioGineMatran1999}, under the stronger assumption

-related to the interpolation space $L_{2,1}$ (see \cite{delBarrioGineMatran1999} for further details): it holds if $P$ has a finite moment of order $2+\delta$ for some $\delta>0$; it implies finite moment of order 2.
+related to the interpolation space $L_{2,1}$: it holds if $P$ has a finite moment of order $2+\delta$ for some $\delta>0$; it implies finite moment of order 2.
 Under \eqref{assumption:L21} the trajectories of the process $B\circ F$ belong a.s. to $L_1(\mathbb{R})$.
 In this case and assuming $P=Q$ we have that

 This is part of Theorem 1.1 in \cite{delBarrioGineMatran1999}.
 Theorem 5.1 in the same reference covers the case $P=Q$ under the weaker assumption that $P$ has a finite variance.
-Here we extend the result to general $Q$.
+To our knowledge, the case $p=1$ at the level of generality included in Theorem \ref{1dCLT} is new, covering the case of $P(\ne Q)$ of finite variance, but not necessarily satisfying \eqref{assumption:L21}.
+A proof is given in the supplementary material, including the fact that {\eqref{def_G_PQ}} defines indeed an a.s. finite random variable.}

 Theorem \ref{1dCLT}, while limited in scope, brings to the focus a few significant issues.
-First, the fluctuation of the empirical OT cost satisfes a CLT under very mild moments and smoothness assumptions: no need for bounded support or light tails (for the sake of brevity we refrain from pursuing the case of heavier tails, but the literature covers it in some cases, see \cite{delBarrioGineMatran1999,delBarrioGineUtzet2005}).
-We observe that in the case $p>1$, if $Q$ is Dirac's measure on a point then the CLT for $\mathcal{T}_p(P_n,Q)$ is simply the CLT for sums of i.i.d. random variables and a finite moment of order $2p$ is then a necessary condition for the conclusion.
+First, the fluctuation of the empirical OT cost satisfies a CLT under very mild moments and smoothness assumptions: no need for bounded support or light tails (for the sake of brevity we refrain from pursuing the case of heavier tails, but the literature covers it in some cases, see \cite{delBarrioGineMatran1999,delBarrioGineUtzet2005}).
+We observe that in the case $p>1$, if $Q$ is Dirac's measure on a point then the CLT for $\mathcal{T}_p(P_n,Q)$ is simply the CLT for sums of i.i.d.\ random variables and a finite moment of order $2p$ is then a necessary condition for the conclusion.
 The assumption about continuity of the quantile function rules out the possibility of a disconnected support: the support of $Q$ is connected if and only if $G^{-1}$ is continuous, see Proposition A.7 in \cite{BobkovLedoux2019}.
 The different regime of the empirical transportation cost in this case has been observed in the literature for a long time (see \cite{SamworthJohnson2004, BobkovLedoux2019}).